EDMdesigner/EDMdesigner-API-Doc/README.md

   * data {Object}
     * data.name {String} /REQUIRED/ The name you want to give to the new group
     * data.featureSwitch {Object} The features that are available for users belong to this group.
 There is an ever-expanding [list](#feature-switch) of possible features which you can choose from.
+    * data.customData {Object} You can add custom informations to this group.
+You can save any kind of information.
+It is up to you, how you want to use it!
   * callback {Function} A function to be called if the request succeeds
   * onErrorCB {Function} A function to be called if the request fails